linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 6/Damodaran - Dark Side of Valuation Ch 14 Mark to Market-Valuing Financial Services Companies.md

 # Excess Return Valuation: Goldman Sachs in February 2009

-In February 2009, Goldman Sachs, perhaps the best-regarded investment bank in the world at the time, was trading at a market capitalization for equity of  $48.7 billion, well below its book value of equity of$ 60.6 billion.
-A significant factor underlying the stock price collapse was the firm's decline in profitability, with  $2,322 million in net income in 2008, well below the$ 11,599 million it reported as profits in the previous year.
-Goldman paid out $850 million in dividends during 2008.
+In February 2009, Goldman Sachs, perhaps the best-regarded investment bank in the world at the time, was trading at a market capitalization for equity of  \$48.7 billion, well below its book value of equity of\$ 60.6 billion.
+A significant factor underlying the stock price collapse was the firm's decline in profitability, with  \$2,322 million in net income in 2008, well below the\$ 11,599 million it reported as profits in the previous year.
+Goldman paid out \$850 million in dividends during 2008.

 To value Goldman Sachs, we begin with the current cost of equity.
 Using the average beta of 1.50 reported by investment banks in 2008, in conjunction with a Treasury bond rate of  $3\%$  and an equity risk premium of  $6\%$ , yields a cost of equity of  $12\%$  for the firm: